ryzetech/CiderWS/README.md

 # About
-Cider has a WebSocket API.
+Cider [(cider.sh - an open-source client for Apple Music)](https://cider.sh/) has a WebSocket API.
 Yes, I wouldn't have thought either!
 But, unlike the REST API, calling it "documentated" would be a blunt lie because documentation... doesn't exist.
 No worries tho!
 I had the absolute boredom to do some digging in the JavaScript code for the Web Remote and here we are.
 I just wrote this as a part of a cool VS Code extension...
 Oh well...

+### A thing to note
+This will be my first ever npm package.
+Please don't be mad at me when I made mistakes, didn't work efficiently or overlooked flaws.
+Just be patient, create an issue or even open a merge request with your fix!
+I will gladly take every help I can get! :D

 # Installation
 soon tm